 Dependencies, Limitations, and Constraints

 As a general simulator, the MODFLOW and related codes are suitable to application of a wide variety of conceptual models that incorporate relevant features, events and processes involving mass and momentum conservation of water and contaminants in saturated porous media.
 It is not possible to enumerate all the possible conceptual models for which this software will be used to implement numerical models.
-Guidelines for development of environmental models are the subject of other guidance documents, including the forthcoming CERCLA Baseline Assessment Strategy (CBAS) document that includes a chapter on this subject.

 The MODFLOW software is highly portable, as it is distributed as Fortran source code that can be compiled and linked on a number of different computer platforms using a variety of operating systems.
 The Fortran language is one of the fastest and most efficient of the computer languages available for scientific computing.